 The ability to efficiently utilize the space available in your warehouse can have a huge effect on supply chain expenses, and most of the time it all falls down to how you organize and use the space in the first place.
-Below we’ve got a list of storage faux-pas that you need to avoid in order to achieve total efficiency when it comes to your warehouse layout.
+Below we’ve got a list of storage faux-pas that you need to avoid in order to achieve total efficiency, such as using third party logistics melbourne, when it comes to your warehouse layout.

 Disorganized and cramped goods receiving section: